JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/Write_Up.md

 ### The dataset

 The dataset is obtained by Selenium.
 I asked for a developer API, but the sensitive information like prices have already been removed.
 It has 819 rows.
 I truncated some features, and kept some key features regarding the price of the events to train the model.
+You can find the training dataset [here](https://github.com/JessicaCaishanghai/Predict_Concert_Fee_Ticketmaster/blob/main/API/result.csv)
 The training dataset includes the following features:

 **Classification Segment**: The broad category of the event, such as Arts & Theatre, Sports, Music, or Miscellaneous.